sul-dlss-deprecated/revs/README.md

 ## Maintaining the fields in the solr document

-If you need to add or remove a field that is in the solr document (i.e. associated with an object), there are many codebases that need to be edited because of the nature of the metadata editing that is somewhat unique to the Revs Digital Library.
+If you need to add or remove a field that is in the solr document (i.e. associated with an object), there are many codebases that need to be edited because of the nature of the metadata editing that is somewhat unique to the Automotive Digital Library.
 For example, if you wanted to add a new field, you need to:

 1. Be sure the MODs template gets updated to the new field is stored appropriately during accessioning.
 The MODs templates are in /config/templates.
-2. Ensure the new field has a column in the metadata spreadsheet supplied by Revs.
+2. Ensure the new field has a column in the metadata spreadsheet supplied.
 The name of the column in the spreadsheet should match what is in the MODs template you edited in step 1.
 3. Update the Revs template in editstore-updater to be sure metadata edits coming from the site make it to the MODs correctly.
 In the editstore-updater code  (https://github.com/sul-dlss/editstore-updater), this is in the app/models/template/revs.rb file in the "field_definitions" method.
 Configure with the name of the solr field and the location in the MODs template.
 After deploying editstore-updater, be sure to visit the UI (https://revslib.stanford.edu/editstore/projects/2) and confirm you see the fields in the list.
 4. Update the revs-indexing-service code (https://github.com/sul-dlss/revs-indexer-service) to be sure the MODs is correctly indexed into solr.
 You'll need to update the lib/revs_mapper.rb class (in the convert_to_solr_doc method).
 5. Update the revs-utils gem, which has shared configuration around available fields.